PatelN123/Digital-Support-Notes/Presentations/IT qualifications/slides.md

 <div class="grid grid-cols-1">

-The exam has 60 to 70 questions to be answered within 90 minutes. <br />
+- The exam has 60 to 70 questions to be answered within 90 minutes.
-The exam cost is $125. <br />
+- The exam cost is $125.
-The certificate must be renewed every three years, to keep up to date. <br />
+- The certificate must be renewed every three years, to keep up to date.

+There's not much information about this course...

 <br>